 Myth – Running on a treadmill has the same benefits as running outside

 The Truth – Although the momentum and the physical demands of a treadmill mimic the traditional run, you’re actually burning a lot less calories.
 Generally, your muscles are more engaged on a run when you’re outside, this is due to uneven terrains and wind resistance which inevitably causes you to burn more calories.
 It has been found that you burn around 10% more calories outside then you would on a treadmill.

 There is, in fact, a bunch of benefits to exercising outside, check out why you should exercise outside.

 Myth – Fat loss can be targeted

-The Truth – The fact is you can’t control where fat comes from, so therefore it’s impossible to target particular types of fat.
+The Truth – A lot of people look to find the best exercise for weight loss, however you can’t control where fat comes from, so therefore it’s impossible to target particular types of fat.
 However, you can reduce your overall body fat through workouts.
-If you want to target loss from the arms, legs or stomach then a full body workout is going to be much more effective then attempting to isolate the singular areas where you’re experiencing problems.
+If you want to target loss from the arms, legs or stomach then a full body workout is going to be much more effective then attempting to isolate the singular areas that you wish to slim down.